hammerlab/wobidisco/doc/running-local.md

     # We want to get recent version of most tools:
     export coclobas_docker_image=hammerlab/keredofi:coclobas-aws-biokepi-dev

+Docker can be pretty annoying with access rights, so let's be on the safe side:

+    umask 000
+    export secotrec_tmp=/tmp/fresh-tmp-dir

 You check that the configuration is taken into account:

     secotrec-local print-conf

-Then you can launch the setup:
+Then you bring all the services up in one command (workflow manager, scheduler, database, etc):

     secotrec-local up